 For us, “personal information” means information which identifies you, like your name or email address.
 Any information that does not identify you is “non-personal information.”

 If we store your personal information with information that is non-personal, we will consider the combination as personal information.
 If we remove all personal information from a set of data then the remaining data will be classed as non-personal information.

 When does Baythorne Hall receive your personal information?

 We collect personal information about you when you provide it to us.
-We only collect personal data relevant to the type of transactions you make with Baythorne Hall.
+We only collect personal data relevant to the type of interaction you have with Baythorne Hall.

-For example, when you contact Baythorne Hall to purchase an item online or sign up to any of Baythorne Hall’s online content, such as newsletters or competitions, or you telephone, email or write to Baythorne Hall, we may receive and retain personal information about you.
+For example, when you contact Baythorne Hall to sign up to any of Baythorne Hall’s online content, such as newsletters or competitions, or you telephone, email or write to Baythorne Hall, we may receive and retain personal information about you.

 If you engage with our social media accounts, such as Twitter and Facebook, we may receive personal information about you then too.
 If you use these networks, their privacy policies apply, and we encourage you to read them.